 Among the reasons for employees to hide their AI use are:

-Company policy: Many companies have banned the use of ChatGPT over legal or regulatory worries, such as those noted above.
+- Company policy: Many companies have banned the use of ChatGPT over legal or regulatory worries, such as those noted above.
 Consequently, employees may use the AI platform from their personal devices, evading company scrutiny.

-Concern for their jobs: If employees figure out how to automate large parts of their jobs, they’ll probably feel at risk of losing them.
+- Concern for their jobs: If employees figure out how to automate large parts of their jobs, they’ll probably feel at risk of losing them.

-Concern for the jobs of coworkers: According to professor Mollick, “If someone has figured out how to automate 90% of a particular job, and they tell their boss, will the company fire 90% of their coworkers?
+- Concern for the jobs of coworkers: According to Professor Mollick, “If someone has figured out how to automate 90% of a particular job, and they tell their boss, will the company fire 90% of their coworkers?
 Better to keep usage secret, and avoid any risk.”

-How to Mitigate Risks and Capitalize on the Benefits of AI
+How to Mitigate Risks and Capitalize on the Benefits of AI in the Workplace

 Organizations that place a high value on HI as well as AI will reap the benefits of both: a highly engaged workforce with enhanced productivity.
 That means balancing a focus on workplace relationships and employee well-being with a carefully designed embrace of AI technology.

-In the words of Wharton’s professor Mollick, the ideal approach comes down to trust and culture:
+In the words of Wharton’s Professor Mollick, the ideal approach comes down to trust and culture:

 “Bosses should guarantee that nobody will be punished or fired for coming forward with their A.I.-enhanced work methods.
 This is where organizations with high degrees of trust and good cultures will have an advantage.
 If your employees don’t believe that you care about them, they will keep their A.I. use hidden.”

-How Team Building Helps Embrace HI and AI
+How Team Building Helps Embrace HI and AI in the Workplace

 Team building is more important than ever before due to the speed of change – there’s something new every month.
 AI is just one driver, though a big one, of that rapid change.
 Taking part in team building activities gets your team back on the same page in the midst of change.